cloudant/sync-android/doc/query.md

 [fts]: http://www.sqlite.org/fts3.html#tokenizer

-When creating a text index, the `tokenizer` parameter can be set to `null` or `Tokenizer.DEFAULT` to use the default `simple` overriding the default tokenizer setting is done by providing a `tokenize` parameter setting as part of the index settings.
-The value should be the same as the tokenizer name given to SQLite when registering that tokenizer.
+When creating a text index, the `tokenizer` parameter can be set to `null` or `Tokenizer.DEFAULT` to use the default `simple` tokenizer.
+A different tokenizer can be selected by constructing a `Tokenizer` object.
+The argument to the constructor should be the same as the tokenizer name given to SQLite when registering that tokenizer.
+Some tokenizers can also take an argument in which case the two argument variant of the `Tokenizer` constructor can be used.
 In the example below we set the tokenizer to `porter`.

 ```java
 if (im.isTextSearchEnabled()) {